alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     ...
 ```

-## Handling Alexa State Changes <a id="handling-alexa-state-changes"></a>
+## Handling Alexa State Changes

-The Alexa Auto SDK manages internal state information for Alexa and provides an interface for you to handle Alexa state changes in your platform.
-The information provided by method invocations of this class might be useful, for instance, to enable or disable certain functionality or trigger state changes in you Alexa attention state UI (such as Voice Chrome).
+The Alexa Auto SDK manages internal state information for Alexa and provides an interface for you to handle Alexa state changes in your platform implementation.
+The information provided by method invocations of this class might be useful, for instance, to enable or disable certain functionality or trigger state changes in your Alexa attention state UI (such as Voice Chrome).
 To implement a custom handler for Alexa state changes, extend the `AlexaClient` class:

 ```
 public class AlexaClientHandler extends AlexaClient {